psousa50/promptbase/blog/blog.md

 ## Introduction

 AI is great and I love it.
 Generative AI is even better.
-I think many of us still feel amazed by the code that a AI assistant can generate.
+Many of us still feel amazed by the code that an AI assistant can generate.
 Say "Write the snake game in Python, using Pygame" to one of those assistants, and bang, you have a working snake game!

 But what about using AI to make changes to an existing codebase?
 What if you could ask an AI assistant to add a new feature to your codebase, and that required changes to multiple files?
-Even harder, what if you just started working in a company, you don't know anything about the codebase, and you need to make some changes to it?
+Even harder, what if you just had started working at a company, don't know anything about the codebase, and need to make some changes to it?

 ![alt text](images/cover.webp)

 That's what I propose to explore in this blog post.
-I will try yo use an AI code assistant to make changes to an existing codebase.
+I will try to use an AI code assistant to make changes to an existing codebase.

 For this experiment, I selected GitHub Copilot, Aider and Cursor IDE, because all of them have some support to analyze a full codebase, instead of just a single file.